PanitanPlengkham/ku-polls/README.md

 # ku-polls

-is an application for conducting online polls and surways.
+Ku polls is an application for conducting online polls and survey.

 ## Project Documents